 Heads are manually put on which I find a bit fiddly to do but my mother is great at.
 There is a definite knack to putting on the heads.

-Purchasing the heads separately for continuous zippers is a definite advantage as there are a lot of fancy zipper heads which you can use instead of the boring rectangle ones.
+Purchasing the heads separately for continuous zippers is a definite advantage as there are a lot of fancy zipper heads that you can use instead of the boring rectangle ones.

 Zips come with different sized teeth called coils.
 The zipper coil width is measured across the actual teeth and not the fabric tape.
 Larger numbers mean larger teeth!